Conor247/TaskMananger/README.md

 ``
 POST /create/task
 ``
-* Used to create tasks using a JSON request body payload.
+* Create tasks using a JSON request body payload.
+* * The subtasks are given a formatted id when a Task is created or updated.

 ```json
 {